Gonzalo de Aguilera Munro

 Gonzalo de Aguilera Munro, 11th Conde de Alba de Yeltes (26 December 1886 – 15 May 1965) was a Spanish aristocrat and military officer who served with the nationalist faction of the Spanish Army during the Spanish Civil War.
 He served as the press officer for General Francisco Franco and General Emilio Mola.
-He inherited the title of El XI Conde de Alba de Yeltes (English: The 11th Count of Alba de Yeltes) in 1919.
+He inherited the title of El XI Conde de Alba de Yeltes (English: The 11th Count of Alba de Yeltes) in December 1919.